Nyawirakori/coffee-shop-codegrade/README.md

 ## This is python project that is about the domain of a coffee shop.
 It manages orders and customers.

 ## Project Structure
-Pipfile-contains the dependancies
+1. Pipfile-contains the dependancies
-lib folder:
+2 .lib folder:
-   customer.py - contains the customer class
+   - customer.py - contains the customer class
-   order.py - contains the order class
+   - order.py - contains the order class
-   coffee.py - contains the coffee class
+   - coffee.py - contains the coffee class
-   debug.py - contains the print statements for testing
+   - debug.py - contains the print statements for testing

 ## How to install this project
 1. Fork and clone the github repo